25 min read

 People think of inflammation as ‘bad‘ or undesirable but when you the cardinal signs of inflammation: redness, swelling, warmth, along with pain, there is a complex interplay of cells and molecules working to prevent pathogens from causing damage and clearing out waste products of the healing process.

 It includes a range of different cells and systems that identify specific patterns on the surface of pathogens and builds a large, targeted response specifically against them.

-of the immune system can result in autoimmune diseases, inflammatory diseases and cancer.
+Disorders of the immune system can result in autoimmune diseases, inflammatory diseases and cancer.
 Immunodeficiency occurs when the immune system is less active than normal, resulting in recurring and life-threatening infections.

 Autoimmunity results from a dysfunction of the immune system in which self-cells (or non-pathogenic microbes residing on tissue) are targeted by the immune system and result in damage to our own tissue.

 What is the immune system made up of?

 The immune system includes cells that help to recognise pathogens and differentiate them from ‘self‘ tissue and beneficial microbes, along with proteins that help to regulate the inflammatory response (inflammasomes).

 It also includes many of the more commonly known immune components; white blood cells (leukocytes) that engulf and destroy pathogens, along with lymphocyte B and T-cells which identify, mark, and target pathogens and cells infected with pathogens for destruction.